Sreehitha03/Vulfix/README.md

 ## ⚠️ Notes
 1. Ensure npm is in PATH or manually specify in autopr.py if needed.
-2. Code patch automation is limited; package_upgrade is currently supported.
+2. Code patch automation is limited.